 Clients will be escorted to their room in the surgical center.
 This is where our board-certified anesthesiologist will perform the rapid detox procedure.
 The procedure will last between 30-90 minutes and you will have little memory of any withdrawal symptoms while you are sedated.
 After the procedure is concluded, you will stay in the surgical care center overnight for observation and personalized care.

-The morning after the rapid detox process, you will still be in recovery mode.
 You will be receiving IV fluids and electrolytes at this time.
 Doctors will examine you to determine whether you are ready to be discharged to the retreat center.

 The Remainder of Your Stay